ChengqingXiong/-NOWCODER_Solutions/Arrary/README.md

 1.Search target in a 2D array<br/>
 Task: Find(int target, vector<vector<int>> array)<br/>
-Parameter features:<br/>
+Parameters:<br/>
 target:  an integer.<br/>
 array:   an 2D array, every element is an integer; In each row/column, element’s value increases from left to right/up to down.<br/>
 <br/>
 Solution1 (General_Cases Solution):<br/>
 Look up the target in each row by Binary Search, then go through (loop) all the rows.<br/>